 Finally, if a trigger can operate in either double-action or single-action, it is considered a DA/SA pistol.
 To learn more about DA/SA pistols you can read my other article.

-There are a few key differences between a revolver and an automatic.
-First, an automatic will have a single chamber, while a revolver has multiple chambers.
+There are a few key differences between a revolver and a semi-auto (a.k.a. auto loader or automatic).
+First, a semi-automatic will have a single chamber, while a revolver has multiple chambers.

-Finally, during the cycle of operation, an automatic will eject a spent casing while a revolver simply rotates the wheel thereby changing the chamber.
+Finally, during the cycle of operation, a semi-auto will eject a spent casing while a revolver simply rotates the wheel thereby changing the chamber.

 Handgun Cycles Of Operation